 Peter Krippner will lead a weekend bike camping trip coinciding with National Bike Travel Weekend.
 This will be a 3 day 2 night trip for 142 miles, 5500'.
 See below for each days plan and mileage/elevation.
 Pace will be steady.

-On Day 1 we take the Fauntleroy ferry ($7.35) and ride to Joemma Beach State Park, near Nisqually Reach and Case Inlet.
+On Day 1 we will try to catch the 12:20 PM Fauntleroy ferry ($7.35) to Southworth and ride to Joemma Beach State Park, near Nisqually Reach and Case Inlet.
 We will stay at the hiker/biker sites or select an available campground.
 50 miles, 2664'.
 There will not be much food options so be prepared to make dinner at camp.